Physical Layout & I/O

 Variant note

-On some PoE variants, the ETH/G port is replaced by the PoE+ port.
+On some PoE variants, the ETH/G port is replaced by the PoE+ input.
 Check your specific SKU before planning network topology.

 USB 2.0 ports

 Two USB 2.0 high-speed ports.
-Devices connected here are recognized as directly attached to the Raspberry Pi CM4 USB port.
+Devices connected here are recognized as directly attached to the Raspberry Pi CM4 USB controller.
 Both ports share a combined 1 A power budget.

 ALPON X4 two USB 2.0 ports close-up, sharing a combined 1 A power budget